Android-for-Python/Camera4Kivy/README.md

 	### Add your imageproxy specific analysis code here
 ```

 Keep to this pattern.
 Perform analysis and coordinate transforms in the 'analyze_pixel_callback' (or imageproxy) method.
-And in 'canvas_instructions_callback' only display the results of previous calculations, the arguments are not valid for coordinate transforms.
+And in 'canvas_instructions_callback' only display the results of previous calculations.
 Data passed from the analysis method to the display method must be passed in a thread safe way.

 The `analyze_pixels_callback` method is used to analyze its RGBA `pixels` and `size` arguments.
 The `pos`, `scale`, and `mirror` arguments enable mapping the analyzed pixels coordinates to Preview coordinates.
 The `mirror` parameter is required because `pixels` image is never mirrored, but the Preview may be.
 An example: